Motorcycle Accidents Can Cost Thousands.

-If you’re looking for a more fun way to exercise, riding a motorcycle should help you burn calories and strengthen your core.
+If you’re looking for a more fun way to exercise, riding a motorcycle can also help you burn calories and strengthen your core.

 One of the best ways to make the most out of your motorcycle riding experience is by wearing the right gear.

-Perhaps one of the things that you should invest on would be the right pair of shoes.
+One of the things that you should definitely invest in would be the right pair of shoes.